rackerlabs/otter/doc/dev_process.rst

    lot of files,  possible it should be split up into multiple pull requests that are based upon each other.

 #.
 Commit messages should be informative as to the changes being made.
-A message like "Fix linting
+A message like "Added validation
-   errors" would be good, whereas a commit messages like "lint" or "error" would be vague and unspecific.
+   for the server build config to fix issue AUTO-XXXX" or "Changed timeout to prevent spammy logging observed in production" would be good, whereas a commit messages like "lint" or "error" would be vague and unspecific.

 #.
 NEVER squash merges.
 Always use the github merge button to merge a branch into master.